Listen to and purchase

 L Primeaux of the Standing Rock Sioux Tribe

 who was the guest Speaker at the Seminole

 with legendary country music vocalist Ms Lacy

 J Dalton, who sang the Seminole Tribe's favorite

 song, "Seminole Wind."

-PAST PERFORMANCES: Lacy has performed at Prairie Knights Casino on the Standing Rock Sioux Reservation, Four Bears Casino and Lodge on the Fort Berthold MHA Nation, Wild Rose Casino in Ames, IA.
+PAST PERFORMANCES: Lacy has performed at Prairie Knights Casino on the Standing Rock Sioux Reservation, Four Bears Casino and Lodge on the Fort Berthold MHA Nation, Wild Rose Casino in Emmetsburg, IA.
 She has performed at the Rosebud Casino on the Rosebud Sioux Reservation in South Dakota, Black Oak Casino in Sonora, CA, Seminole Tribe of Florida at their Veterans Day Celebration in Brighton, FL, Foxwoods Casino in Connecticut, Gold Country Casino, Oroville CA, and many other Indian Casinos over the years.

 Lacy and Dale Poune share her new song in honor of

 the wild ones.
 You can read the lyrics here in The Mustang Messenger, Lacy's

 Let 'em Run Foundation's newsletter.